teuben/teunix/Install/KFocus_22.04.md

 ## Unboxing

-Nothing special to report on the always exciting unboxing party.
-I made a few pics of the party, but not really interesting to share here.
+Nothing special to report on the always exciting "unboxing party".
+I even made a few pics of the party, but not really interesting to share here.
 Here are some impressions from the first hour:

-1. The laptop is light, but feels a bit cheap, certainly after using a Lenovo X1Y4, which feels more solid
+1. The laptop is light, but feels a bit cheap, certainly after using my old Lenovo X1Y4.

 2. ???
 The motherboard is from **Insyde**.
-I had to hit ESC to get me in the UEFI setup (from grub), and this got me into the BIOS>   There might be an easier way, maybe F11 or F12?
+I had to hit ESC to get me in the UEFI setup (from grub), and this got me into the BIOS.
+There might be an easier way, maybe F11 or F12?
 F1 seems to run the verbose boot mode?
 The system is announced at **NV4xPZ** (e.g. on geekbench)

 3. ???
 The SSD is a 970 EVO plus.
 The 2nd slot is used by the WiFi, and it short.
-Obvioujs question: the posted 4GB max disksize, is that for one slot, or does this imply I can only add 2GB in the current 80mm slot?
+Question: the posted 4TB max disksize, is that for one slot, or does this imply I can only add 2GB in the current 80mm slot?
+   SDD is 2000 MB/sec (as measured with hdparm)

 2. ???
 I did have a strange crash after I set up my account, but I guess nothing important was missed, as the system booted fine after this.

-3. SDD is 2000 MB/sec (hdparm)

-4. chrome as default browser, plasma integration works, sync works, this is nice.
+4. chrome is the default browser, plasma integration works, sync works, this is nice.
+I was more used to firefox, so this will be a battle.

 5. ??? wondering if the USB I got from them the same as the Kfocus ISO online?
+I didn't have to use the USB key since the system was pre-installed.

 6. Was nice to see the extra packages being installed (DVD software, MS Fonts, virtualbox etc.) - but it's an option in one of the 10 steps you start with when setting it up.
+Most of the 10 steps I did wind up skipping.

 7. It took exactly 30 minutes from turning the machine on, until I had my own software and preferences installed (teunix) and ran the nemobench5.
 That's impressive.
 OF course many hours of tuning and discovery